BitcoinQnA/bitcoin-wallet-guide/_pages/home.md

 To be featured in this wallet guide, a wallet must meet these base criteria.

   1. Be non custodial
-  2. Be open source (non hardware wallets)
+  2. Be open source (apart from hardware wallets)
   3. Be actively maintained
-  4. Be primarily focused on Bitcoin and/or Lightning

 ***